enYao39/some-python-wheels-for-windows-on-arm/README.md

-# some none prebuild python packages
+# some none prebuild python packages fo winarm64
-python3.11 packages for windows on arm
+python3.11 packages for windows(arm64).
+Attention that these packages are built **unofficially** through pip auto building, and they just work fine in my situation.
+That means i am not able to fix bugs.
 ## inlcude
 + pandas
 + scikit-learn